Western Women: Nellie Bush was ferryboat captain, Arizona lawmaker

 Losing in the Democratic primary, she returned to the Arizona House of Representatives in 1940.

-Nellie died Oct.
+Nellie died on Oct.
 27, 1963.
-She won more elections than she lost but was not above admitting her defeats.
+She won more elections than she lost, but was not above admitting her defeats.
 As she often said, “I always bounced back.”